nabeelvalley/docs/content/blog/2022/20-08/understanding-binary-files.md

 2 + 8 + 32 + 64 + 128 = total = 234
 ```

-The numbers discussed above are all 1-byte (8-bit) numbers, which have a range between 0 and 255, adding bits to the value will allow the representation of bigger numbers, for example a 2-byte (16-bit) number can have a value from 0 to 65,535
+The numbers discussed above are all 1-byte (8-bit) numbers, which have a range between 0 and 255, adding bits to the value will allow the representation of bigger numbers, for example, a 2-byte (16-bit) number can have a value from 0 to 65,535

 # Hexadecimal (Hex)

 In the above example, numbers are represented in binary format (e.g. `000000020`), or decimal format (e.g. 2)

-When looking at binary data, it can be a bit easier to navigate around by representing data in hexadecimal (hex) format - which represents each 4 bits as a values ranging from 0-15, so, similar to the byte example above, but instead using 4-bits:
+When looking at binary data, it can be a bit easier to navigate around by representing data in hexadecimal (hex) format - which represents every 4 bits as a value ranging from 0-15, so, similar to the byte example above, but instead using 4-bits:

 ```
 0 0 0 0